Who should buy the On Cloudflow 2.0

 So, the time that every runner doesn’t like came.
 I started getting some problems with my hamstrings during some of my runs.
 Almost immediately, I took a close look at my running shoes and discovered that I had run with this beloved pair for a bit more than 900km.

 It was time to get new shoes.
-And after being so satisfied with my old pair, I wanted to get the same model again, just to realize that there was a new version of the Cloudflow and got my hands on two new pairs of them.
+And after being so satisfied with my old pair, I wanted to get the same model again, just to realize that there was a new version of the Cloudflow, and got my hands on two new pairs of them.

 In terms of looks, I think they look amazing.
 I like all the details that On puts in the design of their shoes, the little Swiss flag in them is a charm and kind of shows how the brand takes care of everything, including the tiniest details.

-It was time to try them.
 The first impression is that these are very comfortable shoes.
 I’ve to admit that I still love shoes with a barefoot feeling.
 I love to feel the texture of the ground with my feet.

 This feeling and awareness of the floor is something you simply cannot get with these shoes and is something that I kind of miss.
 Nevertheless, it allows you to run more comfortably for longer distances and enables you to recover your legs, especially your calves, faster.

 When starting to run, I noticed that this Cloudflow provides you with some cushioning and at the same time, some springy feeling.
 Somehow, you feel like wanting to move your legs faster while running with these shoes.

-Comparing to my old Cloudflow, this new version to me seems to have less cushioning, provide more direct contact with the ground, and feel a bit more responsive.
+Compared to my old Cloudflow, this new version to me seems to have less cushioning, provide more direct contact with the ground, and feel a bit more responsive.
 This is contrary to what I read from other reviews from the Cloudflow 2.0.

-However, I’ve to admit that I’m comparing a new pair of shoes against an old pair, so take this bit of information as a grain of salt.
+However, I’ve to admit that I’m comparing a new pair of shoes against an old pair, so take this bit of information with a grain of salt.
 One big difference between the old Cloudflow and the new generation deals with the size of the “Cloud pods”.

 Both generations of Cloudflow shoes come with 19 “Cloud pods.”
 However, with this new generation, the pods get closer to the middle of the foot.
 On the left is an old Cloudflow while on the right is the new generation of it.

-I read that one advantage of closing the gaps in between the “Clouds” was to avoid getting pebbles stuck on it.
+I read that one advantage of closing the gaps in between the “Clouds” was to avoid getting pebbles stuck on them.
 Well, that is not actually the case.
 I just finished running 24km with them in all types of terrains, and I arrived home with these two pebbles.

 Anyway, 24km is the longest I’ve run so far with these shoes, and the run went very smooth I completely forgot about my feet during it, which to me shows that the shoes did a great job.

-The biggest complaint I had about my old Cloudflow, was their lack of tracking in wet pavement.
+The biggest complaint I had about my old Cloudflow, was their lack of tracking on wet pavement.
 This new generation of Cloudflow does not seem to have this problem anymore.
 They provided me with a fairly decent grip during one of my rainy runs.

-Easy and long runs
+Meant for easy and long runs

 These shoes are great for easy and long runs.
 You quickly forget that you are wearing anything, and you get the feeling of wanting to run faster.